SMHFF Short Film Youth Competition

 Through the synchronisation of breath, organic movement and creative expression, we want to inspire individuals to connect with their inner strength, confidence and ability to make healthy, sustainable life-choices.

-SMHFF is committed to providing an open and safe space where we welcome people of all genders, sexualities, orientations, and expressions to participate in empowering, non-judgemental and non-threatening discussions.
+SMHFF is committed to providing an open and safe space where we welcome people of all backgrounds and abilities to participate in empowering, non-judgemental and non-threatening discussions.
 This also means that we commit to respecting the privacy of others by maintaining confidentiality and allowing others to speak for themselves.